MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation.md

    [!code-cpp[wrl-media-capture#3](../windows/codesnippet/CPP/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation_3.h)]

-1. `GrayscaleTransform.h` is not used in this example.
+1. `GrayscaleTransform.h` isn't used in this example.
 You can remove it from the project if you want to.

 1. Use the following code to replace the contents of `GrayscaleTransform.cpp`: